A hybrid finite volume -- finite element method for bulk--surface coupled problems: Numerical results and discussion

 Note that the constructed exact solution is continuous across $\Gamma(0)$, but the normal derivatives are discontinuous.
 Other parameters in \eqref{diffeq1}--\eqref{diffeq2} are set to be $\mathbf{w}=\mathbf{w}_\Gamma=0$, $\phi_1=\phi_2=\phi_\Gamma=0$, $D_1=D_2=D_\Gamma=I$, and $d=1$.
 For the problem setup with the rotated fracture, $\alpha>0$ we set the exact solution $v_\alpha(\bx)=v(\by)$, $u_\alpha(\bx)=u(\by) $, with $\by=\mathcal{Q}_\alpha(\bx-({ \frac12},0,{ \frac12})^T)$.

 The numerical results for this coupled problem with the triple fracture problem are reported in Tables~\ref{tab:triple0}--\ref{tab:triple40}.
 We observe stable convergent results for $\alpha=0$ as well as for more general case of $\alpha>0$.
 An interesting feature of this problem is that the surface $\Gamma$ is only piecewise smooth.
-The bulk grid is not fitted to the internal edge $\mathcal{E}=\Gamma_{12}\cap\Gamma_{13}\cap\Gamma_{23}$, and hence the tangential derivatives of $v$ are discontinuous inside certain cubic cells from $\T_h^\Gamma$. \rev{Therefore, a kink in $v$ cannot be represented by the finite element approximation.} This \rev{may} result in \rev{a} reduction of convergence order. \rev{Both the performance of the FV method for cut cells (cut cells inherit a regular structure from the background mesh for $\alpha=0$, but are very irregular for $\alpha>0$ ) and the presence of the kink influences the observed convergence rates. }
+The bulk grid is not fitted to the internal edge $\mathcal{E}=\Gamma_{12}\cap\Gamma_{13}\cap\Gamma_{23}$, and hence the tangential derivatives of $v$ are discontinuous inside certain cubic cells from $\T_h^\Gamma$. {Therefore, a kink in $v$ cannot be represented by the finite element approximation.} This {may} result in {a} reduction of convergence order. {Both the performance of the FV method for cut cells (cut cells inherit a regular structure from the background mesh for $\alpha=0$, but are very irregular for $\alpha>0$ ) and the presence of the kink influences the observed convergence rates. }

-\rev{ Finally, Table~\ref{t_conv} shows the performance of the fixed-point iteration~\eqref{step1}--\eqref{step2}.
-We set $\omega=1$ and take $u^0=0$, $v^0=0$.
-The stopping criterion was the relative decrease of the Euclidian norm of both surface and bulk equations residuals by a factor of $10^4$ (a stronger convergence criterion was not found to improve solution accuracy).
-On each outer iteration, the surface linear subproblem was solved by exact factorization, while a few Picard iterations with exact factorization of linearized problem were done to solve the bulk system in \eqref{step1}.
+{ Finally, Table~\ref{t_conv} shows the performance of the fixed-point iteration~\eqref{step1}--\eqref{step2}.
+We set $\omega=1$ and take $u^0=0$, $v^0=0$. \rev{The solver is stopped after a relative reduction of the Euclidean} norm of both surface and bulk equations residuals by a factor of $10^4$ (a stronger convergence criterion was not found to improve solution accuracy). \rev{In} each outer iteration, the surface linear subproblem was solved by exact factorization, while a few Picard iterations with exact factorization of linearized problem were done to solve the bulk system in \eqref{step1}.
 The solver does not scale in an optimal way with respect to the mesh size and more research is needed to improve its performance, cf. Remark~\ref{rem1}.
 We postpone this topic for the future research.
-We also note that for time dependent problems studied below including time-dependent terms and taking initial guess to be the solution from the previous time step improves convergence of \eqref{step1}--\eqref{step2} a lot, and we typically need 1 or 2 iterations on each time step.}
+We also note that for time dependent problems studied below including time-dependent terms and taking initial guess to be the solution from the previous time step improves convergence of \eqref{step1}--\eqref{step2} a lot, and we typically need 1 or 2 iterations \rev{for} each time step.}